jackjliew/ai-openscale/tutorial-adv.md

     - Follow the instructions to create, copy, and paste an {{site.data.keyword.cloud_notm}} API key.

-    - Replace the Watson Machine Learning (WML) service credentials with the ones you created previously.
+    - Replace the {{site.data.keyword.pm_full}} service credentials with the ones you created previously.

     - Replace the DB credentials with the ones you created for Databases for PostgreSQL.